5 Top Reasons You Should See a Vegan Nutritionist

 Picture of Ashley Krautkramer a vegan registered dietitian nutritionist

-Ashley Krautkramer, RD, CSOWM, CD, CDCES helps those who want to be (or continue to stay) plant based after bariatric surgery through her group program that you can learn about here.
+Ashley Krautkramer, RD, CSOWM, CD, CDCES helps individuals who want to be (or continue to stay) plant based after bariatric surgery!

 She is worked with this population for more than 6 years, and has been vegan even longer!